 In this guide Compare My Move explain freehold and leasehold, and highlight the main differences between the two methods of home ownership.
 There are a huge amount of legal nuances in owning a leasehold property, and this guide will explain all of the different aspects involved.

-Using a reliable Licensed Conveyancer to ensure your lease is watertight with no hidden clauses is absolutely vital.
+Using reliable conveyancing solicitors to ensure your lease is watertight with no hidden clauses is absolutely vital.

 Freehold is the absolute ownership of a property and the land it was built on.
 Although the process of purchasing a house is never truly simple, the idea of freehold is straightforward: you are the owner of the property and land in perpetuity and are responsible for its maintenance.